 I Am Not Shazam: "Yojimbo" (bodyguard) is not part of his name but sometimes his occupation while on the warrior's path.
 The 80s cartoon took "Usagi Yojimbo" for his name, the 2003 one correctly had "Miyamoto Usagi".

 Tear Jerker: Almost every story.
 Aren't you reading these?!

-On the other hand, the violence is never trivialized.
-Usagi (and other morally upright types like Sanshobo and Katsuichi) does not kill wantonly, rarely strikes first, allows flight and accepts surrender; one of the few qualities the villains of the series share is regarding violence as a quick and convenient solution.
-It's kid-friendly to the extent that the author presents peacefulness as a morally superior choice.
+However, violence is never trivialized.
+Usagi (and other morally upright types like Sanshobo and Katsuichi) does not kill wantonly, rarely strikes first, allows flight and accepts surrender; only the villains regard violence as a quick and convenient solution.
+It's kid-friendly to the extent that the author presents avoiding combat as a morally superior choice.